-Manual Focus: If you can, select Manual Focus (MF) and only one centre focus dot on your camera, to manually choose the area that you want in sharp focus and your camera should provide with a signal and/or an audible bleep when that point is found.
-Depending on the situation, one cannot always use MF, but I prefer to use it whenever I can.
-Please see...Controlled Focusing.
-Some compact cameras will suffer from a problem known as “Shutter Lag”.
+Manual Focus: If you select manual focus (MF) and centre-point focusing on your camera, you can then manually choose the area of your subject that you want to be in sharp focus and your camera should provide with a signal or an audible beep when that point is found.
+Depending on the situation.
+Please see 'Controlled Focusing'.

 This refers to the time from when you depress the shutter button to the time that the camera actually takes the shot.
 This action can transpire in milliseconds, but still be slow enough to result in blurry pictures for the unwary.

-Be mindful, when you proceed to take a photo depress the shutter button only half way at first.
+Be mindful when you proceed to take a photo to depress the shutter button only halfway at first.
 This allows the camera time to focus.
 When it is fully focused, then you can complete the shot.

-Sometimes the cause of blurriness in photos is due to “Digital Noise” (graininess in film).
-You should always have your camera set to the lowest possible ISO rating (film speed number) for the light conditions your camera is working in.
-Some cameras have ratings as low as 100 or even 50 ISO.
-A low ISO rating also provides for better saturation of colours, but up to 400 ISO can still be acceptable.
+Sometimes the cause of blurriness in photos is due to 'digital noise', which used to be called graininess with film in old cameras.
+You should always have your camera set to the lowest possible ISO rating for the light conditions your camera is working in.
+In general, the factory default ISO setting is ISO100.
+A low ISO rating also provides for better image production and well-saturated colours.

-Higher shutter speeds will also produce “noise”, so be sure you only use these higher speeds for when you are shooting real action shots.
+Higher shutter speeds can also produce 'noise', so be sure you only use these higher speeds for when you are shooting real action shots.

-I presume your camera came fitted with a lens, as they normally do, and it was more than likely a zoom.
-If you were to take about 10 shots of the same scene from when your zoom is closed down to where it is fully open, you will notice (with a good eye) that the best quality pictures were taken when the lens was about half way open.
+Your camera, I assume, came fitted with a lens, as they normally do, and it was more than likely a zoom.
+If you were to take about 10 shots of the same scene from when your zoom is closed down to where it is fully open, you will notice (with a good eye) that the best quality pictures were taken when the lens was about halfway open.
 This is usually between f8 and f11.
 That doesn’t mean to say that you have to use these settings every time, but you are likely to suffer a certain amount of blurriness with the lens being fully open.
-There will certainly be times when you need to use wider apertures as well as narrower apertures, but it is still good to know that the lens will work better in the mid range numbers.
-Better known as the lens’s “sweet spot”.
+There will certainly be times when you need to use wider apertures as well as narrower apertures, but it is still good to know that the lens will work better with mid-range numbers.
+Better known as the lens’s 'sweet spot'.